dotnet/docs-aspire/docs/messaging/kafka-component.md

 ## Configuration

-The .NET Aspire Confluent Kafka component provides multiple options to configure the connection based on the requirements and conventions of your project.
+The .NET Aspire Apache Kafka component provides multiple options to configure the connection based on the requirements and conventions of your project.

 ### Use a connection string